JohnSell620/jMessage/README.md

 ## Overview
-A web messaging application (like MSFT Teams) with React frontend and RESTful API for backend built on the Java EE platform.
-The Jersey library is used to implement the JAX-RS API for RESTful web services.
+Web messaging application with React frontend and RESTful backend service built on OpenJDK 11.
+Jersey library used to implement the JAX-RS API for RESTful web services.
 Data stored in MySQL database, persisted using the Hibernate ORM library.
 Maven used for build automation.
 Testing done using Postman.

+Separation of frontend and backend in this way ensures good testability of the application.

 ## File Structure
 ```